k3po/k3po/specification/k3po.control/SPEC.md

 ###### Headers
 - content-length - the length of the message body.
 This header is optional, should be present only when the message body is not empty.
+- completed-barrier - (occurs 0 or more times), the value is the name of a barrier that completed.
+All completed barriers MUST be sent in the FINISHED event.
+- incomplete-barrier -  (occurs 0 or more times), the value is the name of a barrier that did not complete.
+All incomplete barriers must be sent in the FINISHED event.

 ###### Message body
 The message body for the event is the observed script after the execution on the driver.
 This script can be compared with the script in the